Nicola Sturgeon: Mini-budget is disaster it would be wrong to follow

 She hinted on Friday that the Scottish Government would not follow the same route, but on Monday was more steadfast in her opposition.

-“We’ll take a sensible approach, which will be in stark contrast to the one we’re seeing from the UK Government,” she told the PA news agency on a visit to Graham’s dairy in Bridge of Allan, near Stirling.
+“We’ll take a sensible approach, which will be in stark contrast to the one we’re seeing from the UK Government,” she told the PA news agency on a visit to Graham’s Family Dairy in Bridge of Allan, near Stirling.

 “We have a situation right now where everybody bar the most tribal Tory supporters thinks what the Chancellor has done is morally repugnant, fiscally damaging and reckless.